Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants

 \end{restatable}

+The proof of this result is provided in Section \ref{sec:pf-networks-bijection}.
+In words, the result states that the $\dn$ distance between two networks $X,Y$ may be achieved by blowing up to networks $X',Y'$ of equal cardinality and then optimizing over bijections.
+Note that when restricted to $X,Y \in \Ncal$, the Type II weak isomorphism can be interchanged with Type I weak isomorphism.

-\begin{remark}[Computational aspects of $\dno$ and $\dnoh$] Even though $\dnoh$ has a simpler formulation than $\dno$, computing $\dnoh$ still turns out to be an NP-hard problem, as we discuss in \S\ref{sec:computations}.
-Moreover, we show in Theorem \ref{thm:dn-NP} that computing $\dno$ is at least as hard as computing $\dnoh$.
+\begin{remark}[Computational aspects of $\dn$ and $\dnh$] The relation between $\dn$ and $\dnh$ in the setting of finite networks has been leveraged in \cite{gwa} to compute network Fr\'{e}chet means and geodesic principal components.
+From a computational complexity perspective, even though $\dnh$ has a simpler formulation than $\dn$, computing $\dnh$ still turns out to be a hard problem (cf. Section \ref{sec:np-hard}).

-Instead of trying to compute $\dno$, we will focus on finding network invariants that can be computed easily.
-This is the content of \S\ref{sec:invariants}.
-For each of these invariants, we will prove a stability result to demonstrate its validity as a proxy for $\dno$. \end{remark}
+Instead of trying to compute $\dn$, we will focus on finding network invariants that can be computed easily.
+This is the content of Section \ref{sec:inv-conv}.
+For each of these invariants, we will prove a stability result to demonstrate its validity as a proxy for $\dn$.